g105b/h4b/data/content/Browns.md

 LARVAL FOODPLANT: Grasses that are sheltered by shrubs or hedges.

-FAVOURED NECTAR PLANTS: Marjoram; scabious; Verbena bonariensis; privet; hemp agrimony; buddleia; bramble.
+FAVOURED NECTAR PLANTS: Marjoram; scabious; verbena bonariensis; privet; hemp agrimony; buddleia; bramble.

 WHEN SEEN: July and August.